Give us a missed call on

 2. Traders: 1% (0.5% CGST + 0.5% SGST)

 These rates apply to the total turnover, making tax calculation straightforward.
-For instance, a manufacturer with a quarterly turnover of ₹20 lakh would pay ₹20,000 (1% of ₹20 lakh) as GST under the Composition Scheme.
+For instance, a manufacturer with an annual turnover of ₹20 lakh would pay ₹20,000 (1% of ₹20 lakh) as GST under the Composition Scheme.

 Non-compliance with GSTR-4 filing can lead to severe consequences: